photogeniq/image-encoders/README.rst

 Pretrained Models
 -----------------

-The code automatically downloads pretrained models that have the following properties:
+The pretrained models are automatically downloaded and available under the Creative Commons `BY-NC-SA License <https://creativecommons.org/licenses/by-nc-sa/3.0/>`_.
+They have the following properties:

 * Normalized activations with mean ``1.0``, based on the statistics of 50k samples from ImageNet's validation set.